atorresleticia/atorresleticia/README.md

 - ⚡ Fun fact: ...
 -->

-This is a Padawan JavaEE Developer who is looking to become a Master JavaEE Developer with interests in NoSQL side of the Force.
+This is a Padawan Java Developer who is looking to become a Master Java Developer with interests in NoSQL side of the Force.

 :computer: **Currently I** am working on an ERP Web Software, that uses JavaEE, RESTFul API, JPA, AngularJS and SQL.